Why a secure element?

 TheMAHDA-T variant ships with:

-- Hardware AES command disabled (cannot perform on-chip AES ECB/CBC).
+- Hardware AES command disabled at the factory (

 - Standard TRNG, Counter, CheckMac, and ReadSerial commands enabled.

-- Factory-default slot configuration (all slots unlocked, readable, and writable until provisioning locks them).
+- Factory-default slot configuration: every slot is unlocked, readable and writable until provisioning locks the zones.

 Slot map